KKK Leader’s Wife Admits To Killing Him Two Years After Blaming Her Son For The Murder

 The wife of a murdered KKK leader has admitted to killing him two years after the incident, according to USA Today.

-Frank Ancona, an imperial wizard of the fringe hate-group called the Traditionalist American Knights of the Ku Klux Klan, was murdered in his home from gunshot wounds to the head in 2017.
-Following the murder, his 46-year-old wife, Malissa Ancona, disposed the body on the bank of the Big River near Belgrade, Missouri.
+Frank Ancona, an imperial wizard of the fringe hate-group called the Traditionalist American Knights of the Ku Klux Klan, was murdered in his home with gunshot wounds to the head in 2017.
+Following the murder, his 46-year-old wife, Malissa Ancona, disposed of the body on the bank of the Big River near Belgrade, Missouri.
 She then called the authorities and told them that her son, Paul Jinkerson Jr., had killed her husband while he was sleeping with a nine-millimeter handgun after he had asked for a divorce.

 But then as she spent time in jail waiting for her trial on charges of tampering with evidence, she began to pen letters disclosing what appears to be the actual truth.
-Malissa Ancona said that while her son had helped her clean the walls of her bedroom and dispose of Frank Ancona’s body, he had not pulled the trigger and was not accessory to the KKK leader’s murder.
+Malissa Ancona said that while her son had helped her clean the walls of her bedroom and dispose of Frank Ancona’s body, he had not pulled the trigger and was not an accessory to the KKK leader’s murder.

 “I fired both shots that killed my husband,” she told a judge Friday.